-- Ensuring the emergency contact list is updated yearly - Reinforcing the importance of timely arrival and notification of absences during orientation - Addressing a missing medical student - Confirming death of a medical student and how to do so - Developing a Crisis Response Team - Communicating with emergency contact/family - Notifying medical students and faculty - Determining who needs to know what (medical school community of deceased medical student vs. larger medical community) - Creating templates for face-to-face, phone, and written notifications - Planning a memorial service - Managing media inquiries - Managing social media - Supporting the well-being of medical students, residents, faculty, other staff, Crisis Response Team members, and members of the student's family and significant other - · Conducting post-mortem reviews, psychological autopsies, and root cause analysis - Once developed, the plan should be widely disseminated to the deans, and associate deans, along with office personnel; awareness of the plan should be part of all undergraduate medical education (UME) administrative staff orientations; the plan should be easily locatable after-hours and on weekends by key personnel, such as the dean and associate dean for student affairs
+- Ensuring the emergency contact list is updated yearly - Reinforcing importance of timely arrival and notification of absences during orientation - Addressing a missing resident - Confirming death of a resident and how to do so - Developing a Crisis Response Team - Communicating with emergency contact/family - Notifying residents and faculty - Determining who needs to know what (program of deceased resident vs. larger medical community) - Creating face-to-face, phone, and written notifications - Planning a memorial service - Managing media inquiries - Managing social media - Supporting wellbeing of residents, faculty, other staff, and Crisis Response Team members

+Once developed, the plan should be widely disseminated to Program Directors (PDs) and Program Coordinators (PCs), along with GME office personnel.
+Awareness of the plan should be part of all GME staff orientations.
+The plan should be easily locatable after-hours and on weekends by key personnel, such as PDs and the DIO.